Part 1: Basic Structures & Elements

 Basic DML Elements

-Your template’s contents will be contained inside of elements nested inside of a dys-column.
+Your email's contents will be contained inside of elements nested inside a dys-column.
 The most basic elements are:

 • <dys-text>